Home » Mechanical Engineering » Jigs and Fixtures: Types, Parts, Advantages, Applications and more.

 7. These devices reduce the operator’s labour and consequent fatigue handling operations, are minimized and simplified.

-8. It reaches the semi-skilled operator to perform the operation as the setting operations of the tool and the work are mechanized.
-This saves labour cost.
+8. It reaches the semi-skilled operator to operate the setting operations of the tool and the work are mechanized.
+This saves labor costs.

 9. It reduces the expenditure on the quality control of the finished products.